 -We’ve established ourselves as an intellectual hub in New York, hosting workshops, debates, mixers, and providing a place for staff, advocates, media and the public to come together.

 We won’t stop because we can’t stop.
 There are too many cities that need to turnaround their bus system, too many transit agency staff who need champions for their good work, and far too many transit riders who deserve better.
 As such, we will continue to seek out and fund the people who are working in the public’s interest to improve transit.
 Perhaps that could be you!

 We can’t help with your TransitChek, but we can help you with transit.
 We invite you to learn more about how we are setting the transportation agenda for the country and putting transit in the center of cities.

-Fixing the public policy forces was just the first step.
-Our founders took the next step of actualizing the market forces that were unleashed by the changes that Congress enacted.
-They formed TransitCenter and developed a consumer product called TransitChek that made it convenient for employers and employees to take advantage of the new commuter benefit.
-The TransitChek product became a profitable business, with demonstrable social benefits.
-It saved money for employers and individuals and increased the use of transit.
-The proceeds of the sale of the TransitChek business to a private sector company in 2012 fund our civic activities today, but that legacy is more than financial: the blend of research, advocacy, innovation, and enterprise is what gives TransitCenter its distinctive character.
+The founders of TransitCenter developed a consumer product called TransitChek that made it convenient for employers and employees to take advantage of the new commuter benefit.
+The TransitChek product became a profitable business.
+The proceeds of the sale of the TransitChek business to a private sector company in 2012 fund our civic activities today.